-Piracy is one factor that uniformly affects music and movie business worldwide.
+Piracy is one factor that uniformly affects music and movie business, as well as content creator and content producer worldwide.
 Every year, the Group has to contend with adaptation and duplication of their music, which are then sold cheaply in large quantities.
-New forms of piracy have emerged with the latest technological developments, such as using the Group's products for commercial purposes on the internet.
+New forms of piracy have emerged with the latest technological developments, such as using the Group's products for commercial purposes on the internet through digital platforms.
 Consequently, the Group loses substantial valuable business opportunities every year.